 Aquaculture has seen significant growth in the area, driven by demand for protein as the abundance of wild caught seafood declines.
 Advances in science and technology have led to less pollution from net pens and less reliance on wild caught fish for aquaculture feed.
-Streamlining of the regulatory process has allowed for aquaculture businesses, including finfish farms in the wild, to expand but their small ocean footprint does not impact wild fishing to the extent of other alternative ocean uses.
+Streamlining of the regulatory process has allowed for aquaculture businesses, including offshore finfish farms and sea ranching, to expand, yet their small ocean footprint does not impact wild fishing to the same extent as other alternative ocean uses.

 Fish stock distributions have changed what is available for day-boat fishermen, but their ability to catch those species has stalled the shifts, with a few exceptions.
 Some fishermen have been able to adjust to fishing for different species, despite the expense associated with acquiring the gear necessary to make those changes.
 For example, one group has been able to capitalize on turning previously low value, bycatch species into animal feed and fertilizer.
-Importantly, a shift toward "boutique fisheries" allowed some small scale fishermen to adapt to the reduced catch limits and new stocks yet still remain economically viable.
+Importantly, a shift toward "boutique fisheries" allowed some small-scale fishermen to adapt to the reduced catch limits and new stocks yet still remain economically viable.
 This occurred because an Alternative Ocean Use area reopened to commercial and for-hire hook and line fishing, primarily targeting highly migratory species such as Atlantic cobia.
-The closure of this area allowed for this previously southern stock to establish a strong sub-population without exploitation.
-The council added this species to an existing FMP, with provisions limiting access to previously permitted small vessels only.
+The previous closure of this area had allowed for this previously southern stock to establish a strong sub-population without exploitation.
+The management body added this species to an existing FMP, with provisions limiting access to previously permitted small vessels only.